CGL-Research-Development/Blender-gesture-input/README.md

 ***Points to note:***
 1. The master switch will only work with the right hand and using the left hand will not enable it.
 I have plans to enable a switch for left handed people, which is currently absent.
-2. As soon as the code stops detecting a hand on the screen, it will automatically set the Master switch to off.